eltoroit/eltoroit.github.io/docs/_drafts/PWM.md

 # How to dim an LED?

-Let's look at a simple [datasheet for a standard LED](https://marktechopto.com/pdf/products/datasheet/MT4118-HR-A.pdf); this may not be the same LED we are using, but all of them work very similar.
+Let's look at a simple [datasheet for a standard LED](https://marktechopto.com/pdf/products/datasheet/MT4118-HR-A.pdf).
+This may not be the same LED we are using, but all of them work very similar.
 Some of the values may be a bit different but the concepts, which is what I want to show you, work the same way.

 There are two specific charts that I want to highlight from that datasheet.

-The first chart shows the forward current and voltage operation.
+The first chart shows the forward current and forward voltage operation.
 What is interesting to see here is that the voltage is around 2.2 volts (1.8 volts to 2.4 volts).
-It does change as much as the current, which goes from 0 mA to 50 mA!
+It does change much.
+But the current goes from 0 mA to 50 mA!

 ![Forward current vs. applied voltage](/assets/blog/2021-05-30/LED_Chart01.png)